structurizr/structurizr.github.io/workspaces.md

 2. Workspace 2 defines the system context, container, component, dynamic, and deployment diagrams, plus documentation and decisions, for software system B.
 3. Workspace 3 defines the system context, container, component, dynamic, and deployment diagrams, plus documentation and decisions, for software system C.

-Each of these workspaces is referred to as a "software system scoped workspace" because they describe implementation details related to a individual software system.
+Each of these workspaces is referred to as a "software system scoped workspace" because they describe implementation details related to an individual software system.

 ### Landscape scoped workspaces